YEfeEnhos/Veritas_AI_Voice_Powered_PDF_Chatter/README.md

 ```
 2. The application will launch in your default web browser, displaying the user interface.
 3. Load multiple PDF documents into the app by clicking on the `Browse Documents` button appearing on the sidebar.
 4. Click on the `Process` button to vectorize your PDF.
+Querying before processing any PDF files will result in a error.
 5. Ask questions in natural language about the loaded PDFs using the chat interface or click the `Start` button to start audio recording and click the `Stop` button to finish recording.
 The recorded audio file will automatically get converted into text and query the documents provided.
 - - - -
 # Note